hammy275/python-movefile-restart/README.md

 `movefile_restart.PrintFileOperations()`: Print a list of file operations that are scheduled to occur during reboot.

+`movefile_restart.CheckPermissions()`: Check for read/write permissions to the registry keys needed for this library.

 ## Current Limitations

 * Files cannot currently be un-queued.